Apply for a primary school place mid-year

 - It will allow you to make comparisons between schools where you are considering several schools

-You can find the nearest primary school to a chosen location using Find my nearest catchment school.
+You can find the nearest and catchment school to a chosen location using Find a school – Herefordshire Council.

-The Schools directory allows you to search for information about each of the publicly funded primary and special schools in Herefordshire.
+The Department for Education Get Information about Schools - GOV.UK allows you to search for information about each of the publicly funded schools in Herefordshire.

 You can find: